giladbarnea/django_home_assignment/dev/merged-awesome-django.md

 ## Urls

-- [dj-database-url](https://github.com/jacobian/dj-database-url) - Use Database URLs in your Django Application.
+- [dj-database-url](https://github.com/kennethreitz/dj-database-url) - Use Database URLs in your Django Application.
 - [django-robots](https://github.com/jazzband/django-robots) - A Django app for managing robots.txt files following the robots exclusion protocol.
 - [urlman](https://github.com/andrewgodwin/urlman) - A nicer way to do URLs for Django models.

-## Users

-- [django-allauth](https://github.com/pennersr/django-allauth) - Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
-- [django-cas-ng](https://github.com/django-cas-ng/django-cas-ng) - Django-cas-ng is Django CAS (Central Authentication Service) 1.0/2.0/3.0 client library to support SSO (Single Sign On) and Single Logout (SLO).
-- [django-organizations](https://github.com/bennylope/django-organizations) - Multi-user accounts for Django projects.

 ## Videos